What is resettlement?

 - complementary to the national procedure to obtain international protection.
 By its efforts in the field of resettlement, Belgium develops an integrated policy of international protection.

-Resettlement is an instrument to show solidarity with countries that receive large numbers of refugees, and serves as a lever to develop other solutions in those countries, such as enhancing self-reliance and creating circumstances that enable a safe return.
+Resettlement is also a tool to show solidarity with countries receiving large numbers of refugees and should be used as a lever to develop other solutions in those countries, such as increased self-reliance and better living conditions for the refugee population.

 Since 2013, Belgium has a structural resettlement program with an annual quota.
-Between 2013 and 2018, Belgium resettled 2,776 refugees through the United Nations refugee organization (UNHCR), mainly Syrians from Turkey, Jordan and Lebanon, and Congolese from the Great Lakes area.
+Over the period 2013-2022, Belgium resettled 4,501 refugees through the United Nations refugee agency (UNHCR).
+This involves mainly Syrians from the neighbouring Turkey, Jordan and Lebanon, and Congolese from the Great Lakes region.

 At first, UNHCR makes a selection from the large group of refugees in the world on the basis of vulnerability criteria and the need for resettlement.
 Each year, UNHCR publishes a report that includes a chapter on resettlement needs and priorities throughout the world, the Projected Global Resettlement Needs document.
 Belgium only accepts resettlement submissions of UNHCR and takes into account these priorities as far as possible.